tplatt37/a-new-startup-ecs-demo/README.md

 # Requirements

-You need to supply a VPC with 2 Public Subnets (for ALB), and 2 Private Subnets (for Fargate)
+You need to supply a VPC with 2 Public Subnets (for ALB)

 This set of templates uses many static/fixed resource names (stack names, repo name, iam stuff, and much more) for simplicity's sake.
 This means you can only install it ONCE per account (stack will fail with naming conflicts otherwiwse).